mqttiotstuff/mqttiotstuff.github.io/content/post/indoor-location/index.md

 - assets location, as well as pets.
 - triggering actuator based on the location (lights, temperature, phone)

-The price also
+In my case, the price worth the usage benefits, (either security and additional home comfort).

-In a industrial approach the calibration phase is one of the key issue to takle, and permit to accelerate the usages (after stations positionning and powering.)
+For a broader usage, the calibration phase seems to be one of the key point to takle, to permit to speed the installation. (after stations installation and powering.)